Consistent Effort

 I’ve played with this chattering skull for forty years.

-Yesterday I started a new story, called (for now) “Put Another Nickel In” and got about a thousand words on the page.
-The main character finally gave me his a name, Hunch, and I hit my word count goal.
-It’s a solid day’s work, considering the new habit I aim to build of writing a thousand words per day, every day, following the example of this Ray Bradbury quote:
+Recently, I’ve been working on a story called (for now) “Put Another Nickel In” and I’ve got a few thousand words on the page so far.
+Today, the main character finally gave me his a name, Hunch, and I hit my word count goal.
+It’s a solid day’s work, considering the habit I’m trying to build of writing a thousand words per day, every day, following the example of this Ray Bradbury quote:

 “I’m accustomed, you see, to getting up every morning, running to the typewriter, and in an hour I’ve created a world.
 I don’t have to wait for anyone.
 I don’t have to criticize anyone.
 It’s done.
 All I need is an hour, and I’m ahead of everyone.
 The rest of the day I can goof off.
 I’ve already done a thousand words this morning; so if I want to have a two or three-hour lunch, I can have it, because I’ve already beat everyone.”